 There are numerous benefits to using a sauna, and if you start to look closely at the advertisements of various sauna manufacturers, you’ll get the impression that these setups work miracles.
 They can cure cancer, fix arthritis, make you lose weight, and give you fairy wings.

 Yeah, not really.

-While there are several scientific studies of sauna use, most of these claims are blown way, way out of proportion, and should generally be ignored.
+While there are several scientific studies of sauna use, some of these claims are blown way, way out of proportion, and should generally be taken as preliminary.

 The real benefit of a sauna is warmth, calm, relaxation, restoration, and rejuvenation.
-Use a sauna to get away from it all, and let that be your reward.
+Whether you’re at a spa or at home, use your time in the sauna to get away from it all, and let that be your reward.

 As mentioned above, there are many benefits that come with using a sauna, no matter which type you decided to use.
 Below are some of the most common benefits you can experience from it.